Catia Faria

 Catia Faria (born 1980) is a Portuguese moral philosopher and activist for animal rights and feminism.
 She is assistant professor in Applied Ethics at the Complutense University of Madrid, and is a board member of the UPF-Centre for Animal Ethics.
 Faria specialises in normative and applied ethics, especially focusing on how they apply to the moral consideration of non-human animals.
-In 2022, she is published her first book Animal Ethics in the Wild: Wild Animal Suffering and Intervention in Nature.
+In 2022, she published her first book, Animal Ethics in the Wild: Wild Animal Suffering and Intervention in Nature.

-Education and career
+Education

-Faria received a Bachelor of Arts in Philosophy from the University of Porto, a Master's in Cognitive Sciences from the University of Barcelona and a PhD in Moral Philosophy from Pompeu Fabra University.
-Faria's thesis was the first of its kind to defend the idea that humans should help non-human animals in the wild to reduce the problem of wild animal suffering; it was assessed by Genoveva Martí, Alasdair Cochrane and Jeff McMahan, and supervised by Paula Casal, Oscar Horta and Joao Cardoso Rosas.
+Faria earned a B.A. in Philosophy from the University of Porto, a M.A. in Cognitive Sciences from the University of Barcelona and a PhD in Moral Philosophy from Pompeu Fabra University.
+Faria's thesis was the first of its kind to defend the idea that humans should help non-human animals in the wild to reduce the problem of wild animal suffering; it was assessed by Genoveva Martí, Alasdair Cochrane and Jeff McMahan, and supervised by Paula Casal, Oscar Horta, and Joao Cardoso Rosas.

+Career

-Faria is assistant professor in Applied Ethics at the Complutense University of Madrid and formerly worked as a postdoctoral researcher for the Portuguese Foundation for Science and Technology at the University of Minho, as lecturer in Ethics and Sustainability at Pompeu Fabra University and was a visiting researcher at the Oxford Uehiro Centre for Practical Ethics.
+Faria is assistant professor in Applied Ethics at the Complutense University of Madrid.
+She formerly worked as a postdoctoral researcher for the Portuguese Foundation for Science and Technology at the University of Minho, as lecturer in Ethics and Sustainability at Pompeu Fabra University, and was a visiting researcher at the Oxford Uehiro Centre for Practical Ethics.

 In 2015, Faria co-edited, with Eze Paez, a double volume of the journal Relations.
 Beyond Anthropocentrism, on the problem of wild animal suffering and ways to reduce it.
 She has also authored articles for the University of Oxford's Practical Ethics blog; Nietzsche's Horse, the Spanish online newspaper ElDiario.es's blog on animal issues; and Pikara Magazine, the online feminist magazine.
 In 2020, Faria co-authored, with Oscar Horta, a chapter on welfare biology in The Routledge Handbook of Animal Ethics.
 Her first book, Animal Ethics in the Wild: Wild Animal Suffering and Intervention in Nature, was published in 2022.